Purpose

 properties_type_options

-TYPE = 'ODPS': specifies the external file format asODPS.
-It also includes the following fields:ACCESSID: specifies the AccessKey ID of the Alibaba Cloud account for identity authentication.ACCESSKEY: specifies the AccessKey secret corresponding to the AccessKey ID for identity verification.ENDPOINT: specifies the connection address of the ODPS service.PROJECT_NAME: specifies the name of the target ODPS project to access.SCHEMA_NAME: optionally, specifies the schema name in ODPS.TABLE_NAME: specifies the name of the target table in ODPS.QUOTA_NAME: optionally, specifies the quota to use.COMPRESSION_CODE: optionally, specifies the compression format of the data source.
-Supported values areZLIB,ZSTD,LZ4, andODPS_LZ4.
-If this parameter is not specified, compression is not enabled.API_MODE: specifies the API mode for calling ODPS.
-Valid values are as follows:tunnel_api(default):No special network configuration is required.
-This mode is applicable to all deployment scenarios, and OceanBase Database does not need to be deployed in the same VPC as MaxCompute.
+TYPE = 'ODPS': specifies the format of the external file asODPS.
+It also includes the following fields:ACCESSID: specifies the AccessKey ID of the Alibaba Cloud account for identity authentication.ACCESSKEY: specifies the AccessKey secret corresponding to the AccessKey ID for identity verification.ENDPOINT: specifies the connection address of the ODPS service.PROJECT_NAME: specifies the name of the ODPS project to be accessed.SCHEMA_NAME: optional.
+Specifies the schema name in ODPS.TABLE_NAME: specifies the name of the target table in ODPS.QUOTA_NAME: optional.
+Specifies the quota to be used.COMPRESSION_CODE: optional.
+Specifies the compression format of the data source.
+Valid values:ZLIB,ZSTD,LZ4, andODPS_LZ4.
+If this option is not specified, compression is not enabled.API_MODE: specifies the API mode for calling ODPS.
+Valid values:tunnel_api(default):No special network configuration is required.
+This mode is applicable to all deployment scenarios and does not require OceanBase Database to be deployed in the same VPC as MaxCompute.

-No additional MaxCompute Storage API permissions are required.
-Authentication can be completed by providing the AccessID and AccessKey.
+No additional MaxCompute permissions are required.
+Authentication can be completed by providing the AccessID and AccessKey, without the need to enable the MaxCompute Storage API.

 - OceanBase Database and MaxCompute are not deployed in the same VPC.